Fine Gael

 Fine Gael (/ˌfiːnə ˈgeɪl, ˌfɪn-/; /ga/; lit.
-'Family (or Tribe) of the Irish') is a centre-right, liberal-conservative, Christian democratic political party in Ireland.
+'Family (or Tribe) of the Irish') is a centre-right, liberal-conservative, and Christian democratic political party in Ireland.
 Fine Gael is currently the third-largest party in the Republic of Ireland in terms of members of Dáil Éireann.
 The party had a membership of 25,000 in 2021.
 Simon Harris succeeded Leo Varadkar as party leader on 24 March 2024.

 Fine Gael was founded on 8 September 1933, following the merger of its parent party Cumann na nGaedheal, the National Centre Party and the Blueshirts.
 Its origins lie in the struggle for Irish independence and the pro-Treaty side in the Irish Civil War, with the party claiming the legacy of Michael Collins.
 In its early years, the party was commonly known as Fine Gael – The United Ireland Party, abbreviated UIP, and its official title in its constitution remains Fine Gael (United Ireland).

 Fine Gael holds a pro-European stance and is generally considered to be more of a proponent of economic liberalism than its traditional rival, Fianna Fáil.
 Fine Gael describes itself as a "party of the progressive centre" which it defines as acting "in a way that is right for Ireland, regardless of dogma or ideology".
 It lists its core values as "equality of opportunity, free enterprise and reward, security, integrity and hope."
 In international politics, the party is highly supportive of the European Union, along with generally supporting strengthened relations with the United Kingdom and opposition to physical force Irish republicanism.
 The party's autonomous youth wing, Young Fine Gael (YFG), was formed in 1977.

 Fine Gael governed in coalition with the Labour Party between 2011 and 2016, and in a minority government along with independent TDs from 2016 to 2020.
 It formed part of a historic coalition government with its traditional rival, Fianna Fáil, and the Green Party, with Simon Harris serving as Taoiseach until January 2025.
 Since January 2025, Fine Gael has been in a coalition with Fianna Fáil and independents, with Simon Harris serving as Tánaiste.